 The biological, social, intellectual, and emotional development and adjustment of women from conception to senescence.

 Psychopathology: Classification & Treatment

-Basic concepts of history, current paradigms, and assessment of psychology with special emphasis on American Psychiatric Association (APA) diagnostic classification system and counseling/clinical approaches to treatment.
+Basic historical concepts, current paradigms, and assessment of psychopathology based on American Psychiatric Association (APA) diagnostic classification system and implications for counseling/clinical approaches to treatment.